Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Introduction

 \section{Introduction}

-The computational cost of deep convolutional neural networks (CNNs) keeps increasing due to the complex architectures of modern CNNs, \eg, VGGNet~\cite{simonyan2014very}, ResNet~\cite{he2016deep}, \textit{etc}.
-To deploy those complicate models on low resource devices, network pruning becomes necessary since it reduces the storage demand and computational cost (floating point operations, a.k.a, FLOPs) of neural networks.
-Filter pruning~\cite{li2016pruning,yu2018nisp} is preferred comparing to weight pruning~\cite{han2015learning} for the fact that filter pruning could discard the whole filters and make the model with structured sparsity.
+\IEEEPARstart{T}{he} computational cost of deep convolutional neural networks (CNNs) for different computer vision tasks~\cite{frenay2013classification,yan2016image,gong2015change,zhang2020sgone,yang2012feature,zhu2021temporal} is always on the rise due to the complex architectures of modern CNNs such as VGGNet~\cite{simonyan2014very} and ResNet~\cite{he2016deep}.
+To deploy those complicated models on low resource devices, network pruning is essential since it reduces the storage demand and computational costs (knows as floating point operations or FLOPs) of neural networks.
+To accelerate the networks and reduce the model size, researchers propose weight pruning~\cite{han2015learning,carreira2018learning}, and the filter pruning~\cite{li2016pruning,yu2018nisp}.
+In recent works, filter pruning is the preferred method. \RR{This preference stems from the fact that filter pruning could remove the whole filters, creating a model with structured sparsity.} With the structured sparsity, the model could take full advantage of high-efficiency Basic Linear Algebra Subprograms (BLAS) libraries to achieve better acceleration.